Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 Do Facebook posts get high engagement because they have high reach, or do they get high reach because they have high engagement?

-In a nutshell, Facebook will show your posts to more people if they inspire users to interact with each other.
+Facebook will show your posts to more people if they inspire users to interact with each other.
 In particular, content that gets people talking in the comments section will see a major boost to organic reach.

 So how do you motivate users to connect with each other?
 Ultimately, this depends on who your audience is and what they care about, but here are some suggestions to get you started: